varadharajaan/obsidian-online-sessions/ONLINE_SESSIONS/PRISM/DEVOPS/Untitled.md

 docker image - bundled version of your app and depdencies docker container - running version of image in mini linux VM

+how to execute the existing docker image from docker repo how to build custom docker image and publish to repo and pull & run in VM